RichardD31415/Reactive.js/README.md

 ```

 The Reactive will now automatically update the text interpolation content when the Reactive state changes.
-This strategy also works if there is content before and/or after the bindingString:
+This strategy also works if there is content before and after the bindingString:

 ```
 <p>Before {{ bindingString }} After</p>.